tomas-abrahamsson/gpb/README.md

 The gpb is a compiler for Google protocol buffer definitions files for Erlang.

-See link: https://code.google.com/p/protobuf/ for further information on the Google protocol buffers.
+See https://code.google.com/p/protobuf/ for further information on the Google protocol buffers.

 Features of gpb